 Being active can help you maintain a healthy weight, reduce blood pressure, build strong bones, relieve stress, and maintain flexibility and good posture.

-Recreational sport is a great way to enjoy the many benefits of physical activity whether you pick up a hockey stick, golf club, racquet, or paddle, get on a bike, or put on your running shoes!
-The important thing is to get moving.
+Recreational sport is a great way to enjoy the many benefits of physical activity.
+Whether you pick up a hockey stick, golf club, racquet, or paddle, get on a bike, or put on your running shoes.
+The important thing is to get moving and to exercise safely.

 Tip 1: Warm-Up

 Before jumping in the pool, hitting the field or picking up a golf club, take a full 20 minutes – no less – to warm-up.
-Your warm-up should include deep breathing exercises, gentle stretching and range of movement exercises, as well as a brisk walk or easy jog to loosen and warm the muscles and joints.
+Your warm-up should include deep breathing exercises, gentle stretching and range of movement exercises.
+Also, include a brisk walk or easy jog to loosen and warm the muscles and joints.

 Tip 2: Learn the Proper Technique